gmac/sass-thematic/README.md

  * `file-importer` is used to reconstitute the file tree of a Sass codebase, combining files referenced via `@import` statements.

  * As files are imported, each file is parsed into an AST by `gonzales`, and then merged into its parent AST in place of the original `@import` rule.
-Imported stylesheets are assigned `import` and `file` properties to annotate where the source was loaded from.
+Imported stylesheets are assigned `importer` and `file` properties to annotate where and how the source was loaded.

 The net result is a complete `gonzales` AST object, composed of deeply-nested source trees.
 Each imported stylesheet retains its own `stylesheet` node and line numbers.
 To flatten a source tree and its line numbering, you may call `.toCSS('scss')` on the full tree, and then reparse it.